brewdata/BrewData-DBT-Snowflakes/docs/example/quickstart-setup.md

         # Print instructions for the user
         print("\nSetup Complete!")
         print("===================================")
-        print("To use BrewData in your dbt-Python model, include the following in your model file:") print(f""" def model(dbt, session):
+        print("To use brewdata in your dbt-Python model, include the following in your model file:") print(f""" def model(dbt, session):
     dbt.config(